-If you already know you don’t want to go to a college, and you realize the trades route is more for you, then you’ve made a quite a dent in that big decision.
+So, you can’t figure out what you want for a career.
+No big deal, it happens to the majority of students.
+If you already know you don’t want to go to a college, and you've realized the trades route is for you, then you’ve made a quite a dent in the whole decision.
 The next part, though, is deciding which skilled trade is right for you.

-Why Trades Are Important
+Why Skilled Trades Are Important

 Popular Skilled Trades if You’re Undecided